HypeCheck

 Red Flags to Watch For

-• Allergic reactions (contact dermatitis) are possible, especially in people allergic to plants in the daisy/Asteraceae family
+• Arnica contains sesquiterpene lactones that can cause allergic contact dermatitis, especially in people sensitive to plants in the daisy/Asteraceae family

 Products Containing Arnica